CHRONOLOGY

 Triduum Paschale began at midnight between Thursday and Friday.
 The feast of Passover lasted eight days from midnight between Luna 13 and Luna 14, to midnight between Luna 21 and Luna 22.
 The last supper took place Thursday evening on Luna 13 and was therefore a meal before the feast of Passover (Jn 13:1).
 This also indicates that according to the Gospel of John, the day begins at midnight.

-The duration of a week is seven days.
+A week is a period of seven days.

-The Julian day is a continuous count of days and fractions of days before and after the beginning of the current Julian period.
+The Julian date is a continuous count of days and fractions of days before and after the beginning of the current Julian period.

 Alden Mosshammer writes: